 You have probably heard that FiOS services use fiber optics rather than traditional copper cables.
 Fiber-optic lines have a much higher data throughput capacity than conventional copper cables.
 Unlike copper cables, fiber optic lines are also much more expensive to produce.

-This fact means that fiber optic services tend to be very expensive when they first come to an area.
-Then, in the years afterward, the providers do not have to charge as much to offset the costs of servicing and laying the fiber optic line, so prices drop.
+This fact means that fiber internet service tends to be very expensive when they first come to select areas.
+Then, in the years afterward, the providers do not have to charge as much to offset the costs of servicing and laying the fiber line, so prices drop.

-In other words, if Frontier has recently laid fiber-optic lines in your neighborhood, it might be a bit more expensive than the alternative services on the market, but it will also most likely have much higher internet speeds than anything else.
+In other words, if Frontier has recently laid fiber-optic lines in your neighborhood, it might be a bit more expensive than the alternative services on the market, but it will also most likely have much higher speeds than anything else.
+Speeds may vary.

 On the other hand, if Frontier has been in your neighborhood for a long time, prices are probably meager.